-As a new student, you need to indicate your intention to accept or decline admission by the commitment deadline posted in your acceptance letter.
-You must attend the semester or term to which you were admitted unless you defer for a mission or submit an official change of entry request.Change Entry Term Request
+You need to state your intention to accept or decline admission by the commitment deadline posted in your acceptance letter.
+You must attend the semester or term to which you are admitted unless you defer for a mission or submit an official change of entry request.Change Entry Term Request

 If you had less than 24 college-credit hours when you submitted your application, then BYU must receive an official high school transcript before you can register for classes.
 This allows us to validate that you self-reported grades accurately.

 Before you register for classes you must accept full responsibility to pay all tuition, fees, and associated costs while enrolled at BYU.
 Once you have agreed to the declaration, then that hold will be lifted.

 If you want to defer your enrollment while serving a mission for The Church of Jesus Christ of Latter-day Saints, you must complete the online missionary deferment.Departing Missionary Checklist

-We recommend that students manage their own student account but understand there are cases where it is necessary for a parent, spouse or other third-party to access information or complete transactions on your behalf.
+We recommend that students manage their own student account.
+There are cases where it is necessary for a parent, spouse or other third-party to access information or complete transactions on your behalf.
 Guest Access allows you to give another person access to your BYU account.More Info about Guest Access

-If you received any college credit that was not included on the college transcript you sent to BYU when you applied, you will need to submit an updated transcript so your credit can be added.
+If you receive any college credit that was not included on the college transcript you sent to BYU when you applied, you will need to submit an updated transcript so your credit can be added.
 This also applies to concurrent or dual enrollment credit.More Info about Transfer Evaluation